Frequently Asked Questions – II

 “Elaine, you say don’t use the same disposable bottle twice for 2 remedies because the remedy “sticks” to the bottle, how do you know the first remedy is not washed off enough to allow the second one to work.”–Jessica

-Because many times I’ve told people who thought they had run out of their remedy to, “Just refill the bottle, succuss 40 times, and the remedy is back– you’re back in business!” and it’s true, the remedy is back, much to their surprise!
+Because many times I’ve told people who thought they had run out of their remedy to, “Just refill the bottle, and the remedy is back!”
+I’ll say, “Where is the bottle, is it in the trash?
+Get it out.
+Fill it back up.”
+You can NEVER run out of your remedy!

 “My parents often told me to repeat the remedy, same potency, when it works.”

-Right, repeat the remedy–when it has worn off or is starting to wear off.
+Right, repeat the remedy–when it has worn off or is starting to wear off or is only moving the case along slowly.
 But if the remedy is working and you repeat the exact same potency, you run a strong risk of antidoting it and losing the improvement you’ve gained; in fact, you might relapse right back to square one.
-After all, when we want to antidote a remedy, this is what we do: repeat the remedy in the exact same potency.
+After all, when we want to antidote a remedy, this is what we do: repeat the remedy in the exact same potency!

-And now, a few more clarifications before we go: What happens when people can’t get LM’s?
+And now, a few more clarifications before we go: What happens when people can’t get the LM potencies?
 They are more expensive than the C potencies, and they are often unavailable.
-In these cases, I use a lower potency, like a 6C, 9C or a 12C, and I treat it as if it were an LM–putting it in a four-ounce bottle of water, succussing before each dose, adding a capful to a dosage cup, stirring, and then a sip from the cup is a dose.
-I tell the client to order all the lower potencies–the 15C, the 18C, the 21C; granted, not every pharmacy sells these, but http://www.hahnemannlabs.com/ does, for example.
+In these cases, I use a lower potency, like a 6C, 9C or a 12C, and I treat it as if it were an LM–putting it in a four-ounce bottle of water, succussing before each dose, adding a capful to a dosage cup filled with water, stirring, and then a sip from the cup is a dose.
+I tell the client to order all the lower potencies–the 6C, 9C, 12C, 15C, 18C, the 21C…. granted, not every pharmacy sells these, but http://www.hahnemannlabs.com/ does, for example.
 I find that in this way, the results are often the same as with LM’s.
+If you can’t afford to order all the potencies, you can achieve most of them by “plussing” your bottle.
+I explain how to do that in the original “Homeopathy: Frequently Asked Questions” article, which is on my website (elaineLewis.hpathy.com)

-In acute prescribing, here is where the high C potencies really shine!
-A 200C will often knock out whatever acute may have knocked you for a loop!
-But, if you gave a 200C and it’s not working, don’t repeat it, if it was right, it would have worked.
-The exception would be an acute so severe, even 200C won’t touch it, such as a coma from a snake bite.
-For this you might need a 10M–another way of saying “10,000C”.
+In acute prescribing, here is where the high C potencies shine!
+A 200C will often knock the ball right out of the park!
+But, if you give a 200C and it’s not working, don’t repeat it; if it was right, it would have worked.
+The exception would be an acute so severe, even 200C won’t touch it, such as a snake bite or pneumonia.
+For this you might need a 10M.

 I should also add that it is rarely necessary to take more than one pellet, whether you’re taking it dry or dropping it in water.
-Everytime you take more than one, you’re just ensuring that you will be needing to replace your remedy a lot sooner than should be necessary.
+Everytime you take more than one, you’re just ensuring that you will be running out that much sooner than later.
 In preparing an LM bottle, Hahnemann literally wants just one pellet to be dropped in!
 This can be rather tedious, since the #10 pellets that are mandated for LM pharmacy are the smallest pellets made, but, that’s what he wants!

 As for people who are buying LM’s in liquid bottles?
 I have no idea what this is all about.
 It certainly is not in the Organon, and I have a feeling that what people are buying in these cases is the “liquid stock bottle”, one drop of which is supposed to be dropped on 1500 #10 pellets, so that when you drop your single pellet into your 4-ounce bottle of water, you are actually medicating with a fraction of a drop, do you see that?